 Palestine Liberation Front (PLF)

 PLF-Abu Abbas Faction

-The Palestine Liberation Front (PLF) broke away from the PFLP-GC in the late 1970s and
+The Palestine Liberation Front (PLF) broke away from the PFLP-GC and later split again

 Popular Front for the Liberation of Palestine (PFLP)